SPIJØNGET: Background

-Chapter one
+Chapter One

 In February 2018, ByLwansta met bassist Giyani Shangase at a show in Durban.
 Curious about when ByLwansta was planning on playing live with a band, he suggested that they get together in the week for a rehearsal with 2 other musicians, Jaedon Daniel and Byron Thambu, thus forming the band NORMVLLY Busy.
 ByLwansta hosted a show in Cape Town with the band, as part of his NORMVL Agenda concert series, his first performance in the city.
 During their last rehearsal before the show, ByLwansta and Jaedon began to freestyle a melody and a chorus that would become a song called "STAY NAKED", which they would immediately perform at the show hours later.
 The following day, the band created and recorded the song at the Red Bull Studios.

 Returning to some unfinished beats on his FL Studio, ByLwansta began to work towards completing Chapter One of The SPIJØNGET Series.
 Chapter One was released independently in March 2019, following his move to Johannesburg earlier in the year.
 "KICKSTAND", the EP's third track featuring PATFROMTHESLUMS, was released with French electronic music label, Kitsune Musique as a single.
 This would become ByLwansta's second opportunity for exposure to the European music scene after his appearance on COLORS in 2017.

-Chapter two
+Chapter Two

 ByLwansta would spend the rest of 2019 touring the project in Europe and in the United States.
 He would unofficially begin working on Chapter Two in August, where he met German electronic music producer Robot Koch to create music commissioned by Pop-Kultur Festival.
 He would officially begin working on Chapter Two in October, after having "lived Chapter Two first before writing about it - and reflecting on it in the music".

-ByLwansta announced that he was done recording for Chapter Two on the 18th of December via his Instagram, and soon began to roll out some of the project's visuals, namely a picture of two African Lilies on a black background, following it with various photos of gardens and bushes of the African Lily.
-He eventually revealed the EP's cover art on the 24th of January.
+ByLwansta announced that he was done recording for Chapter Two on 18 December via his Instagram, and soon began to roll out some of the project's visuals, namely a picture of two African Lilies on a black background, following it with various photos of gardens and bushes of the African Lily.
+He eventually revealed the EP's cover art on 24 January.
 A week later he revealed the first single would be his collaboration with Robot Koch, on a song titled "THE BIKE SONG".